 This specialty reflects the recent resurgence of interest in what civic stakeholders, local communities, and global society are doing to ensure that urban and urbanizing landscapes are healthy and desirable places.
 The way a community is planned--its land development patterns, transportation and housing options, or community design--plays an important role in shaping the health of those living there.

 Choose at least 1 of the following:

 - URP 5429 Planning and Mitigating for Climate Change

 - URP 5525 Health Behavior and Education

 - SYA 6933 Social Epidemiology

-Prospective students should contact the department’s admissions coordinator for more information about the planning for community health specialization.
+Prospective students should contact the department’s Academic Program Specialist for more information about the planning for community health specialization.
 Current students should consult the graduate student handbook for more details about specialization and degree requirements.

 Preparedness Planner, Desoto County Health Department